Remote Only Implementation Guide

 Manage your own expectations.
 Most new online courses usually require a minimum of three months to develop and continue to be refined over several semesters.
 Given the sudden shift to remote courses this fall, typical online course development timelines are not an option.
 Focus on a select number of feasible adjustments that you would like to make to maximize student success in your remote courses.

+Leverage campus support and training resources.
 Use this site to learn more about designing effective remote learning experiences, supported instructional technologies, and access a wide range of instructional support organizations and services on campus.
 You can also request an individual consultation to talk with someone about your course plans and decision points.

 Survey your students.
 Learning more about your students, their interests and prior knowledge, can benefit any course.
 For remote courses, you will also want to understand how their personal circumstances impact their ability to participate.
 If you plan to continue to offer your course synchronously, for example, do the proposed times still work for all (or most) students?
 How many students have limited or intermittent Internet access?
 Survey your students as soon as possible so you can adjust your plans accordingly.